TheOther’s Master’s Blend served as matcha martinis

 But the real reveal was quieter, greener, and profoundly intentional.
 TheOther introduced Master’s Blend, a premium matcha handcrafted in partnership with one of Japan’s most respected tea families, whose lineage spans five generations in Uji.
 The product bridges deep Japanese tea tradition with Scandinavian-inspired refinement, inviting consumers into a modern ritual shaped by integrity, craftsmanship, and clarity.

-With its Miami flagship café set to open in early 2026, TheOther is positioning itself as a lifestyle touchpoint during a moment when wellness, design, and culture are intersecting in new ways.
+With its Miami flagship café set to open in 2026, TheOther is positioning itself as a lifestyle touchpoint during a moment when wellness, design, and culture are intersecting in new ways.
 Experiencing the launch firsthand, the brand’s ethos came through not with spectacle but with subtlety.
 It offered another kind of luxury: stillness inside the whirlwind of Art Basel.

-A New Standard for Ceremonial-Grade Matcha
+Master's Blend: A New Standard for Ceremonial-Grade Matcha from Uji

 Master’s Blend takes a meticulous approach to quality.
 Sourced from first-harvest leaves grown in Uji, the matcha’s smooth, umami-focused character comes from its elevated amino acid profile and unusually low bitterness.
 It represents the brand’s commitment to transparency and craft, paired with a philosophy of “no cutting corners, ever.”

-Retailing for $42.99 (25 grams) and $84.99 (80 grams), the blend arrives in minimalist, design-forward packaging that mirrors the brand’s ethos.
+Retailing for $31.99 (25 grams) and $64.99 (80 grams), the blend arrives in minimalist, design-forward packaging that mirrors the brand’s ethos.
 Each canister includes a scannable QR code that traces its sourcing back to Kyoto, reinforcing the integrity behind the product.

 TheOther was founded by Michael Lillelund and Harish Koneru, two leaders whose backgrounds stretch across fashion, luxury ventures, wellness innovation, and technology.
 Their combined approach has created a brand that feels culturally attuned while remaining rooted in heritage.